 7 – Overall Thoughts and Recommendations

 Overall, we really enjoyed our dinner at Woody’s Lunch Box.
-We understand on the second operating day, service might be slower than usual.
 The food choices are great, and this will likely be our go-to place for quick service at Disney’s Hollywood Studios.
 We’ll be using Mobile Ordering from now on, which will really help cut down on the wait.
 We highly recommend Woody’s Lunch Box.
 Be sure to check it out and let us know in the comments what you think!

 For a no obligation, FREE Quote on a Disney vacation package, please contact our travel partner Magical Vacation Planner at 407-442-0227 (407-442-0215 for Spanish).
 You can also request a FREE quote online by Clicking HERE.